-At our 2021 Annual Meeting of Shareowners our shareowners voted to approve our executive compensation programs on an advisory basis.
+At our 2022 Annual Meeting of Shareowners our shareowners voted to approve our executive compensation programs on an advisory basis.
 We have always received shareowner approval for our executive compensation programs.
-In 2021, we engaged with shareowners to discuss our executive compensation program and feedback from our outreach calls was presented to the Committee.
-We believe these voting results and shareowner feedback received represent an endorsement of our executive compensation philosophy and pay programs.
+In 2022, we engaged with

-2021 FINANCIAL PERFORMANCE HIGHLIGHTS
+2022 FINANCIAL PERFORMANCE HIGHLIGHTS